Key Takeaways

 Section 508 of the Rehabilitation Act

-Section 508 applies specifically to federal agencies, mandating that all electronic and information technology, including public-facing documents, must be accessible to people with disabilities.
-This standard also applies to contractors or entities receiving federal funding.
+Section 508 applies specifically to federal agencies and organizations receiving federal funding.
+It mandates that all electronic and information technology, including public-facing documents, must be accessible to individuals with disabilities.
+This standard also extends to contractors, grantees, and partners working with federal entities, ensuring accessibility is maintained throughout the document lifecycle.

 Read More About Section 508 Compliance